Peripatetic Slide Peripatetic Slide

 Maureen's head shot

 Me Your Good Ear; a short story collection, The Question She Put to Herself; and 3 nonfiction books, including Daybreak: Meditations for Women Survivors of Sexual Abuse (re-issued as an ebook in 2013).
 Her short story, “Basketball Fever,” won the 2015 Saints and Sinners Short Story Contest and was published in the Saints and Sinners Anthology by Bold Strokes Books, March, 2015.
 Another short story, "Fixing Uppers," was a finalist for the 2019 contest.
 Other recently published works include: "Billy's Mark" in Bellevue Literary Review, “Joy Suit” in Sinister Wisdom (nominated for a 2012 Pushcart Prize), an excerpt from her memoir, Through the Lens of Frienship, Adrienne Rich, Sinister Wisdom, 2015, and her short story, "The Shock" in Three Elements (nominated for a Pushcart Pirze), 2019.
+Her essay, "Raleigh Bonuses" will be published by the Bellevue Literary Review in the fall.

 Maureen teaches creative writing at NYU and The Peripatetic Writing Workshop.